 Church admitted there was anger in the camp at Collins’ dismissal.

-“The decision to send off James Collins was a bit shocking in my opinion, I certainly didn’t agree with it and I thought we shut down well after that, we were unfortunate to give away two goals,” he said.
+“The decision to send off James Collins was a bit shocking in my opinion, I certainly didn’t agree with it and I thought we shut down well after that, we were unfortunate to give away two goals,”

 “Everyone is disagreeing with the decision but there is nothing we can do about it now.
 James is gutted and we feel for him.”